Cherrapunji & Shillong, Meghalaya: Monsoon 7 Hidden Paradise

 Cherrapunji & Shillong: Where Rain Becomes Magic

-Cherrapunji (known locally as Sohra) and Shillong sit amidst the misty is iconic for holding global records for rainfall.
-Just 55 km apart—a 2–3 hour scenic drive from each other and from Guwahati Airport, this lush paradise transforms into a breathtaking spectacle during the monsoon.
+Cherrapunji (known locally as Sohra) and Shillong sit amidst the misty hills and are iconic for holding global records for rainfall.
+Just 55 km apart, a 2–3 hour scenic drive from each other and from Guwahati Airport, this lush paradise transforms into a breathtaking spectacle during the monsoon.
 Twin it with the cultural charm of Shillong, and you have one of India’s most extraordinary rain-soaked escapes.

 1. Where It Is & When To Go: